-These control characters cause the SF to exit from text mode and also cause the accumulated blockcheck character to be transmitted.
-After the transmission of the bcc, the SF goes into receive mode (i.e., SF stops transmitting) and hunts for a sync pattern.
+These control characters cause the SF to exit from text mode and also cause the accumulated blockcheck character and one pad character to be transmitted.
+After the transmission of the bcc and pad characters, the SF goes into receive mode (i.e., SF stops transmitting) and hunts for a sync pattern.
+ETB and ETX characters are included in the bcc accumulation.

-EOT, ACK, and NAK Characters
+EOT and NAK Characters

-These three control characters are ignored as control characters when the SF is operating in transmit mode.
+These two control characters are ignored as control characters when the SF is operating in transmit mode.
+Both are included in the bcc accumulation.